What is the effect of talking about the deceased and refreshments at the funeral reception?

 According to Spiritual science, all rituals and functions associated with the last rites of a person should be designed with the objective of helping the subtle-body of the deceased in its onward journey.
 Activities that have the potential to increase the attachment of the subtle-body of the deceased to his or her previous life on Earth are best avoided.

 It is common funeral etiquette in today’s world to have a funeral reception.
-Here the relatives and well-wishers gather at the home of the deceased’s immediate family members to pay their respects and offer condolences with regards to the recent death.
+Here the relatives and well-wishers gather at the home of the deceased’s immediate family members to pay their respects and offer condolences with regard to the recent death.
 Invariably food is served and a discussion takes place over the life of the deceased.

 From a Spiritual science perspective, this can be highly detrimental for the people involved as well as for the subtle-body of the deceased.